MRoyBean/hello-world/README.md

 # hello-world
-ideas and thoughts
+-ideas and thoughts.
-I am a student at Greenriver College and I am studying software development.
+-I am a student at Greenriver College and I am studying software development.